robotjackie/portfolio/_projects/04_Arduino_cam.md

 ### Timing diagrams:

-Here is how the timing works to read image bits from the camera sensor, write them to the FIFO memory chip, and then pull them off of the memory chip onto the microprocessor.
-This is how it works for one frame.
+Here is how the timings work.
+Different pins must be brought to high or low to read image bits from the camera sensor, write them to the FIFO memory chip, and then pull them off of the memory chip onto the microprocessor.
+Below is the sequence for one frame.

 - At the beginning of the frame, VSYNC is pulsed high, then returns to low.